-If you replace one cup of wonton soup with one spring roll, you will get 300 milligrams of sodium instead of 905.
-Although lemon chicken is considered a high-sodium food at 700 milligrams per serving, ordering it in place of chicken chow mein with crispy noodles will reduce your sodium intake by 1,800 milligrams.
+If you replace one cup of wonton soup with two spring rolls, you will get 360 milligrams of sodium instead of 905.
 Look for dishes made with steamed vegetables, or ask the chef to use less sauce when preparing your meal.
 Order condiments on the side instead of pouring them directly on your food.

 - U.S. Food and Drug Administration: Sodium in Your Diet -- Using the Nutrition Facts Label to Reduce Your Intake

 - USDA National Nutrient Database: "Soup, Wonton, Chinese Restaurant"

 - USDA National Nutrient Database: "Soup, Egg Drop, Chinese Restaurant"

 - USDA National Nutrient Database: "Restaurant, Chinese, General Tso's Chicken"